Fascia and Movement: Why This Hidden Tissue Matters for Your Body

 There are three main types of fascia:

-Superficial Fascia - Located just under the skin, it supports skin movement and stores fat.
+Superficial Fascia: Located just beneath the skin, this layer supports skin movement, sensation, and fat storage.

 Why Fascia is Vital for Movement and Function

-Improved Mobility: Supple fascia allows muscles and joints to move freely.
+Improved Mobility: Free flowing fascia allows muscles and joints to move without restriction.

-Enhanced Flexibility: Tight fascia can restrict range of motion.
+Enhanced Flexibility: Restricted fascia can limit range of motion and create a feeling of tightness.

-Efficient Movement: Fascia helps distribute tension and force throughout the body.
+Efficient Movement: Fascia helps distribute load and tension evenly throughout the body.

-Injury Prevention: Flexible, hydrated fascia reduces strain and risk of injury.
+Injury Prevention: Healthy fascia reduces unnecessary strain on muscles and joints.

 Fascia and Chronic Pain